Borjagodoy/firebase-image-upload/README.md

 # \<firebase-image-upload\>

-upload images to firebase storage: this is a striped down image uploader similar to the one in [The Firecast Tutorial: Getting Started with Storage on the Web](https://youtu.be/SpxHVrpfGgU?list=PLl-K7zZEsYLnJVX_0zbKytptZGugPIbJR).
+upload images to firebase storage: this is a stripped down image uploader similar to the one in [The Firecast Tutorial: Getting Started with Storage on the Web](https://youtu.be/SpxHVrpfGgU?list=PLl-K7zZEsYLnJVX_0zbKytptZGugPIbJR).
 The only major difference is it was created as a Polymer element.

 This could easily be forked into something more useful and validatey.